nicholasglazer/archcheatsheet/docs/environment/networking.md

 su yourusername
 ```
 :::
+Nevertheless there are other options for internet connection, you can see the full list [on arch wiki](https://wiki.archlinux.org/index.php/Network_configuration#Network_managers).

 ## Connection issues
 If you encounter problems, check if your network interface is enabled with `ip link`